DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 # The SunPosition Table

 The SunPosition Table contains the position of the Sun relative to the target body in the J2000 reference frame.
 The SunPosition Table has the same format as the [the InstrumentPosition Table](#The-InstrumentPosition-Table) except it always has a [linear cache](#Linear).
+The Position is in kilometers and the Velocity is in kilometers per second.